TemiAkinrinlola/Rentention-Study-/README.md

 ![LR](https://user-images.githubusercontent.com/67794705/87353069-05981880-c554-11ea-90e4-e4f138813629.PNG)

 * Prediction model: The prediction model of choice is the Random Forest Classifier.Random forests classifiers are an ensemble learning method for classification  that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) of the individual trees.
-Random decision forests correct for decision trees' habit of overfitting to their training set.
+Random decision forests correct for decision trees' habit of overfitting to their training set.Random Forest classifier also provides a pretty good indicator of the feature importance.

 Some of the RF hyperparameters include: